Joseph Kagan, Baron Kagan: Life in England

 When Wilson resigned as Prime Minister in March 1976, Kagan was made a life peer as Baron Kagan, of Elland in the County of West Yorkshire, in the 1976 Prime Minister's Resignation Honours, taking the Labour Party whip.

 Kagan was later charged with tax evasion, though the formal charges were styled as "theft" (of barrels of indigo dye) from his, by then, former company and "false accounting", to comply with extradition treaties which did not cover tax offences.
 After a stay in Tel Aviv, he was arrested in Paris and extradited to Britain.
 On 12 December 1980, he was convicted of four counts of theft.
 He was fined £375,000 and served a ten-month sentence, first in Armley, then in Rudgate open prison, Yorkshire.
 He lost his knighthood, but his peerage could not be forfeited.
 It was also revealed around this time that Kagan had been friendly with Richardas Vaygauskas, a former official at the Russian embassy, who was known to be a KGB agent.
 However, Tam Dalyell in his 1995 obituary of Kagan, believed that he had maintained such contacts to assist relatives in Vilnius; Vaygauskas was also from Lithuania.

 After his release from custody, Kagan returned to the House of Lords and spoke on prison reform.

+Personal life and death

+Kagan was married to Margarita Shtromaite (later Lady Kagan).

-In 1994 his health deteriorated, and he died peacefully in his London apartment the following year, aged 79.
+In 1994, his health deteriorated, and he died peacefully in his London apartment the following year, aged 79.

-Family

 His son Daniel Kagan was a Democratic member of the Colorado House of Representatives.